WatchDogStudios/ApertureUI-Docs/apuidocs/docs/cpp_manual/element_packages/form.md

 int GetNumRows() const;
 ```

-Similarly to the single-line text field, the maximum number of characters in the text area can be limited with the `maxlength`{:.attr} attribute.
+Similarly to the single-line text field, the maximum number of characters in the text area can be limited with the `maxlength` attribute.
 It can be accessed in C++ using the `GetMaxLength()` function and changed with the `SetMaxLength()` function.

 ```cpp
 // Sets the maximum length (in characters) of this text area.